jundalisay/superblist/content/en/faq.md

 {{< l a="Superphysics" >}}
 Yes.
-All cultures have similar a belief in an afterlife or another type of reality, and of a Supreme Being that administers that reality, as well as ours.
+All cultures have similar a belief in an afterlife or another type of reality, and of a Supreme Being that administers that reality as well as ours.
 We use their data to test that reality and that Being.
 {{< /l >}}